1AM permits – Permits allocated to active executive-level administrators and active distinguished professors.

 Lost/Stolen Permit – Any permit that has been reported and filed as lost or stolen to Transportation Services by the owner.

-will be towed.
-The lost/stolen permit must be retrieved by the individual using it and returned to Transportation Services before the vehicle is released from impoundment.
+The lost/stolen permit must be retrieved by the individual using it and returned to Transportation Services before the vehicle is released from impoundments.

 Lot – Uncovered parking area.